Try out the newest features in the Amara Editor!

-Try out the newest features in the Amara Editor!

 4. Subtitling Guidelines

-Click this link to find Amara's subtitling guidelines or the instructions and style guide for the team which subtitles the video.
+Click this link to find Amara's subtitling guidelines or instructions and style guide for the team which subtitles the video.
 The guidelines will appear in a pop-up.

-This panel displays the video with your subtitles overlayed on it.
+This panel displays the video with your subtitles overlaid on it.
 The video player has a play/pause button, a clickable timeline, and volume control.
-You can click and drag subtitles to change their position in the video player, which will be preserved if you export the subtitles
+You can click and drag subtitles to change their position in the video player, which will be preserved if you export the subtitles.

 1. Save Draft Button

 This button saves a new version of the language you are working on.
-Make sure you always save your work before pausing your work, closing the editor, or switching to the Beta editor!
+Make sure you always save your work before pausing your work or exiting the editor.

 The “Save draft” button is hidden when you are editing subtitles after they are marked as complete.
-A "Update Subtitles" button in the Progress Summary.
+A "Update Subtitles" button is in the Progress Summary.

 Note: This button will not end your editing session.
 After saving a draft, you can continue working on them in the Amara Editor.